-Many actions are available (in the Actions List Editor) to help you manage markers.
+The Actions List Editor includes actions to help manage markers.
 These include Markers: Delete marker near cursor and Markers: Renumber all markers in timeline order.
 Chapter 15 explains in detail more about actions and about how you can assign them to toolbars or to your own shortcut keys.